 Activity data have been updated in line with the latest IEA/Eurostat Annual Questionnaires.

 It is planned to switch to T2 methodology in the source category 1A4a Commercial/Institutional: Stationary.
-Also, methodology used for fishing needs to be updated (as still the 2016 Guidebook was used).

 3.7 Fugitive emissions from fuels - NFR sector 1.B